 This programme is delivered over one year.
 Two semesters are delivered in the academic year and is followed by a largely self-directed learning focus on the Management Project element.
 The underlying philosophy is to provide a diverse and challenging range of learning experiences in which students explore an appropriate body of knowledge drawing on their working experience.

 The programme is divided into two broad areas – core business/management elements and marketing theory and practice.
 The modules in Semester One include Marketing Fundamentals, Contemporary Management, Introduction to Finance and Essentials of Economics.
-In Semester Two the programme covers Strategic Marketing Management, Consumer Behaviour, Doing Business Globally and Integrated Marketing Communications.
+In Semester Two the programme covers Strategic Marketing Management, Consumer Insights, Doing Business Globally and Integrated Marketing Communications.
 In conjunction with these modules a series of seminars are held throughout the academic year.

 Who Should Apply?